 About five years ago, trends that emerged in China began to shape the global tech landscape, a phenomenon dubbed “reverse innovation.”
 Silicon Valley companies have increasingly come to regard China as the laboratory for future innovation.
 Notable examples include Google’s establishment of an artificial intelligence (AI) lab in Beijing, as well as an alliance between Google and Tencent focused on cloud services.

-This has seen rapid growth in the market capitalisation of Alibaba, Baidu, and Tencent, even outpacing their U.S. equivalents Amazon, Google, and Facebook.
+This has seen rapid growth in the market capitalization of Alibaba, Baidu, and Tencent, even outpacing their U.S. equivalents Amazon, Google, and Facebook.
 Alibaba came to market in 2014 and also saw significant leap in its share price.
-An investor in China tech enjoyed twin benefits — the growth of existing publicly listed platforms, and the opportunities arising from new listings, the number of which appears set to accelerate.
+An investor in China tech enjoyed twin benefits—the growth of existing publicly listed platforms, and the opportunities arising from new listings, the number of which appears set to accelerate.

 The Key Drivers of China’s Tech Surge